Your Name: Lindsay Hanson |

 Describe your most memorable event:

 There are so many.
-One highlight was during the Adelante Tigres A formal meeting in which many people gather in order to talk about ideas or problems related to a particular topic, usually for one or more days.
-Is often advertised to a targeted audience, however can be open to the public and generally includes a registration process. in 2017 when we learned Justice Sonia Sotomayor would be attending the late-night alumni/student arts showcase – I was the stage manager for that event and it was really exciting to have her attend, and also added a little more pressure to get things right!
+One highlight was during the Adelante Tigres in 2017 when we learned Justice Sonia Sotomayor would be attending the late-night alumni/student arts showcase – I was the stage manager for that event and it was really exciting to have her attend, and also added a little more pressure to get things right!
 The next day, Justice Sotomayor was the featured speaker on stage, and I had a brief conversation with her in the green room beforehand where we discussed the importance of having pockets in women’s pants.

-Another would be riding with Terry Gross in a minivan over to Private dining facility serving the faculty and staff of Princeton University.
-Prospect House is also available for catered events for University departments and personal functions for University employees. during a surprise snow squall.
-I’m not usually star-struck, but Meetings achieve a business purpose, and facilitate the sharing of information, decision-making and collaboration and/or innovation. her and coordinating that event was a huge highlight of my work so far at Princeton.
+Another would be riding with Terry Gross in a minivan over to during a surprise snow squall.
+I’m not usually star-struck, but her and coordinating that event was a huge highlight of my work so far at Princeton.

 |